-Canadian Certified Counsellor (CCC)
+Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA)

 Registered with the College of Registered Psychotherapists of Ontario (CRPO)